eslint/cn.eslint.org/docs/rules/max-statements.md

 ---
-title: Rule max-statements
+title: max-statements - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# enforce a maximum number of statements allowed in `function` blocks (max-statements)
+# enforce a maximum number of statements allowed in function blocks (max-statements)

-# 限制语句的最大数量 (max-statements)
+# 限制函数块中的语句的最大数量 (max-statements)

 The `max-statements` rule allows you to specify the maximum number of statements allowed in a function.